cablehead/noplate/README.md

     </div>

 You can define any number of these blocks.
 Link to files which contain html fragments to fill these blocks by setting the links target to *_noplate*.
-This will link to an external template *bio.html*:
+For example link to an external template *bio.html*:

     <a target="_noplate" href="bio.html">Bio</a>